Ghini/ghini.desktop/doc/quick_start.rst

 Regularly, we need producing reports about our collection, that the Ecuadorian Environment Ministery (MAE) requires and that justify the very existence of the garden.

+A serious situation happened once, and we absolutely want to prevent it from happening again: a user deleted a genus, with everything that was below it, species and accessions, and synonymies. recovering from the mistake was a lot of work.

+At times, the program gives error messages, which are not really relevant, be prepared to see them and just don't panic.

 Use Cases - case by case
 ---------------------------